 California law requires schools to provide students with education in the arts.
 The requirements are widely ignored.

-California school districts receive most of their funding through a funding system known as the Local Control Funding Formula (LCFF).
-Under this system, each school district has considerable flexibility to determine how it will deliver education, including arts education.
-Unfortunately, this flexibility leaves arts education vulnerable to local commitment.
-Many school districts, in an effort to prioritize other subjects, do not allocate funding to provide adequate arts education.
+As of 2022, California school districts receive most of their funding through the Local Control Funding Formula (LCFF).
+Under this system, created in 2014, each school district has considerable flexibility to determine how it will deliver education, including arts education.
+In practice, data shows that many school districts have not allocated funding to provide arts education consistent with grade-level requirements:

 Advocates argue that the arts are more important than ever in difficult times.
 Psychology Today collected relevant research about it in a post titled “The Arts Are the Reset Button Students Need This School Year”.
 Highlights: